cheil/IsoME.jl/docs/src/Input.md

 # Input Parameters
-The input parameters are handed over collectively via a structure (arguments).
-We recommend to always initialzie a new instance of the struct when running the Eliashberg solver because some of the parameters may be overwritten during a run.
+The input parameters are handed over collectively as [compsite type](https://docs.julialang.org/en/v1/manual/types/#Composite-Types) with the name `arguments()`.
+We highly recommend to always initialzie a new instance of this struct when running the Eliashberg solver, because some of the parameters may be overwritten during a run.
 All energies internally are assumed to be in meV.
 If the input files differ from that, the units are extracted from the header and converted automatically.
-If this doesn't work for some reason, the user has to specify the units manually via the corresponding input parameters.
+If this doesn't work for some reason, please double check the header of your input files or specify the units manually via the corresponding input parameters.
 A comprehensive description of all the input parameters can be found below.

 ## General